 - Offers a support system to help patients live as actively as possible

 - Family and loved ones are better able to cope with the serious illness of a loved one, also improving quality of life

-Palliative services are covered under palliative care Medicare Part B, Medicaid or private insurance companies.
-Palliative services under Medicare or Medicaid may require a copay and some treatments may not be covered.
-Private insurance carriers differ with coverage and palliative benefits although most private insurance companies include palliative care as a covered service.
+This medical therapy is covered under palliative care Medicare Part B, Medicaid or private insurance companies.
+Under Medicare or Medicaid may require a copay and some treatments may not be covered.
+Private insurance carriers differ with coverage and benefits although most private insurance companies include end of life care as a covered service.
 Speak with your doctor if you have any questions or call our staff for more information.

 Angels Grace Hospice provides hospice and palliative care services from trained professionals with an exceptional talent for providing comfort, dignity and peace.
 We communicate and collaborate with the patient, the family and the existing medical team.
 Contact us to learn more about highly trained, experienced and compassionate care.